Integrating Traditional and Digital Marketing With a Digital Content Writer

 If you’re lucky, your potential customers remember your company name perfectly from your ad and enter it accurately into a search engine.
 However, it may be more likely that the prospects don’t remember your name exactly, but they remember what you do.
 Therefore, they may conduct a search for the goods and services that you offer.

-Without a strong web presence with content optimized for searches, your company may not show up in the search results.
+Without a strong web presence with digital content optimized for searches, your company may not show up in the search results.
+This is where having a digital content writer comes in handy.
 Though every web search generates thousands of web results, a majority of users never scroll past the first page.
 This means that if you are not one of the top search results, you may as well not be included in the search at all.

 How Do You Integrate Digital Marketing Into Your Traditional Approach?

 When it comes to integrating digital techniques into an existing traditional strategy, there is a right way to do it and a lazy way to do it.
 The lazy way is to create a lot of pages that include keywords to get search results but that offer no substantial content.
 These may get you hits, but they are unlikely to lead to conversions.
 Your customers are looking for valuable information, and if they can’t find it from you, they will go elsewhere for it.

 Putting out content that is meaningful and helpful to your customers is more likely to convert leads into sales.
 However, maintaining a consistent publishing schedule of quality content is extremely time consuming.
 Hiring a digital content writer is one way to maintain such a schedule while allowing yourself enough time to tend to the other vital aspects of running your business.

 Why Should You Integrate Traditional Marketing Techniques Into an Existing Digital Strategy?

 Maybe you’re at the other extreme of the spectrum.
 You see traditional marketing as a thing of the past.
 You’re looking forward to the future, so you’ve devoted all your advertising resources to a digital content writer and online marketing: